-Container homes are now becoming a popular alternative for home owners looking for something different.
-They are highly affordable, easy to build and have huge green lifestyle benefits.
-For architects & builders alike shipping containers are providing a new exciting form of architecture, where shipping containers can be utilized as building blocks and major structural segments for houses, offices and even city structures.
+Shipping container homes are currently becoming an increasingly popular alternative for home owners wanting something different.
+They are highly affordable, easy to assemble and have huge green lifestyle benefits.
+For architects & builders alike shipping containers are providing a new exciting form of architecture, where containers can be used as building blocks and major structural elements for houses, offices and even city structures.

-Shipping container homes are constructed with overseas shipping containers.
-They are very affordable and extremely robust to become the framework for your home.
-Building a sea container home is very simple.
-The builder places one or several sea containers onto a regular foundation, shape doors & windows into the sea container walls.
+Container houses are built with shipping containers.
+They are very cost effective and extremely robust to become the framework for a house.
+Building a shipping container home is pretty simple.
+Your builder places one or several overseas sea containers onto a standard foundation, cut doors & windows into the shipping container walls.

-Next they line with insulation the modified container suitably to resist heat and cold, decorate it and voila! – your overseas sea containers have evolved into your very own ultra modern home.
-The modular structure of sea containers means that they can be relatively attached to one another.
-The very nature of this allows architectural designers to design both stunning and unique home designs.
+Next they insulate the modified container properly to resist heat and cold, decorate it and hey presto! – your shipping containers have evolved into your very own ultra modern home.
+The modular structure of overseas sea containers means that they can be relatively attached to each other.
+This allows architects to design both stunning and unique home designs.

 Shipping Container Home Design